-As collective protection equipment, a MEWP can protect more than one person and, once properly installed or erected, does not require any action by the operator to make sure it will work (i.e. passive).
+As collective protection equipment, a MEWP can protect more than one person, and once properly installed or erected, it does not require any action by the operator to make sure it will work (i.e. passive).
+In circumstances where an operator is working from the platform of a MEWP, the use of a work restraint system (personal fall prevention) may be required.
+An operator using personal fall protection equipment such as harness and lanyard would be prevented from reaching an area where there is a risk of a fall, e.g. climbing on the guard rails.

-The selection, strategic planning for the use of and deployment of MEWPs in tree work should take account of the following:
+The selection, planning for the use of and deployment of MEWPs in tree work should take account of the following:

-2.8.3.1 Planning and management
+3.8.3.1 Planning and management

-A proficient arborist with the assistance of the MEWP-competent person (where appropriate) should plan and establish a safe system of work for the operation on each site, taking into consideration:
+A competent person must plan and establish a safe system of work for the operation on each site, taking into consideration the common principles of planning and resourcing tree work and the preliminary work site assessment:

-- a) the nature of the task to be undertaken; - b) the selection of an appropriate MEWP with regard to the work site conditions, the safe working load (SWL), working height and outreach of the MEWP; - c) access and egress to the site with regard to the height and width of entrances, the width of access roads, the gradient and condition of the ground the MEWP will travel on; - d) proximity hazards (e.g. buildings, vehicles, overhead and underground services); - e) space for placing the MEWP, other equipment such as vehicle and chipper, and the drop zone for tree sections to be dropped or lowered into;

-- f) the suitability of the ground to take the loads imposed by the MEWP in preparation for and during the operation, and the gradient of the ground on which the MEWP will operate; - g) selection of an appropriate personal fall prevention system for those in the MEWP; - h) method of communication between the MEWP operator and those on the ground; - existing and foreseeable site conditions that may affect the operation, such as the proximity of electrical storms and other adverse weather (e.g. snow and ice), wind speed in excess of the wind speed limits of the MEWP or wind acting adversely on trees that are to be worked on at wind speeds below the wind speed limits of the MEWP; - j) safety of those not involved in the operation; - k) identifying emergency contingencies.
+- a) the selection of an appropriate MEWP with regard to the work site conditions, the safe working load (SWL), working height and the outreach of the MEWP; - b) access to and egress from the site with regard to the height and width of entrances, the width of access roads, the gradient and the condition of the ground the MEWP will travel on; - c) space for placing the MEWP, other equipment such as vehicle and chipper, and the drop zone for tree sections to be dropped or lowered into; - d) the suitability of the ground to take the loads imposed by the MEWP in preparation for and during the operation, and the gradient of the ground on which the MEWP will operate; - e) selection of an appropriate personal fall prevention system for those in the MEWP; - f) wind speed in excess of the wind speed limits of the MEWP, or wind acting adversely on trees that are to be worked on at wind speeds below the wind speed limits of the MEWP.

-2.8.4 Crane (mobile, telescopic jib, wheeled type)
+3.8.4 Crane (mobile, telescopic jib, wheeled type)

-Arboricultural contractors who want to undertake tree work operations using a crane but who do not have their own crane have two options:
+Arboricultural contractors who plan to undertake tree work operations using a crane but who do not have their own crane have two options:

-- a) crane hire: hiring a mobile crane, planning, managing and undertaking the lifting operation themselves; - b) contract lift: employing a crane contract lift provider to carry out the lifting operation.
+- a) crane hire: hiring a mobile crane, planning, managing and undertaking the lifting operation themselves; - b) contract lift: using a crane contract lift provider to carry out the lifting operation.